2006 Major League Baseball postseason: (1) New York Mets vs. (3) St. Louis Cardinals

 †: Game 1 was postponed due to rain on October 11.
 Game 2 was subsequently pushed back a day as well.

 ‡: Game 5 was postponed due to rain on October 16.

-This was a rematch of the 2000 NLCS, which the Mets won in five games en route to the World Series.
-The Cardinals defeated the Mets in seven games to return to the World Series for the second time in three years (in the process denying a rematch of the 1973 World Series).
+This was a rematch of the 2000 NLCS, which the Mets won in five games before coming up short in the World Series.
+In a significant upset given their regular season win differential, the 83-win Cardinals defeated the heavily favored 97-win Mets in seven games to return to the World Series for the second time in three years.